 - Service on a canvassing committee in no way renders the committee member ineligible to nominate or to be nominated for the award.

 Selection Committees are chemical professionals appointed to the committee to determine the recipient for each national award.

 - Members of the committee must me members of the Society.

 - Each selection committee consist of five appointed members, each of whom serves for three award cycles, with the exception of the Roger Adams Award consist of seven members.

-- The appointments are made by the ACS President-Elect or, in her or his absence, the ACS President.
+- Selection Committee members are approved by the ACS Board Committee on Professional & Member Relations (P&MR) and appointed by the ACS President-Elect or, in her or his absence, the ACS President.